Haasib27/WooCommerce-RWooCommerce-Related-Products-Text-Customization/README.md

 This snippet replaces the "Related Products" text with a custom phrase.
 Despite using Loco Translate, the default WooCommerce translation for "Related Products" might not change.
 Adding this code to your theme's functions.php file solves the issue.

-# Add the following code from WooCommerce.php file to your theme's functions.php file.
+# Add the code from woocommerce-related-products-text-customization.php file to your theme's functions.php file.

 # How It Works: